chainwayxyz/citrea-docs/users/how-to-use-bridge.md

 >
 > **Block explorer URL** \
 > https://explorer.devnet.citrea.xyz
->
+> -->

+### Step 5

-5. Now, if you've successfully connected your wallet, you should be able to see your address in the text box.
+Now, if you've successfully connected your wallet, you should be able to see your address in the text box.

 ![WalletConnected](/.gitbook/assets/user/3WalletConnected.png)

+### Step 6

-6. It's time to generate a taproot address for recovery.
+It's time to generate a taproot address for recovery.
 This is an important step for Citrea deposits - to learn more about it, please check the following page: https://example.org

     You can simply click on the <span style="color: blue; display: inline;">Generate New</span> button to get a system-generated Taproot Address.

+### Step 7

-7. Upon clicking, a popup will be opened with the information regarding your Taproot Address.
+Upon clicking, a popup will be opened with the information regarding your Taproot Address.
 You can download the private key & addresses by clicking the download button - in case you may need it later as discussed in the link above, in the previous step.

     In case you missed the popup, you can generate a new one by clicking again.
 It's fine.

 ![Popup](/.gitbook/assets/user/4Popup.png)

+### Step 8

-8. Now, we will first send 0.01 BTC of Citrea Bitcoin Signet to the unique deposit address on your behalf.
+Now, we will first send 0.01 BTC of Citrea Bitcoin Signet to the unique deposit address on your behalf.
 Then, this deposit will be collected by the operators & verifiers, and will be used to bridge to the Citrea Devnet via the System Contracts automatically.
 Let's click on the Faucet Link button, and do the verification (you may be automatically verified in the faucet popup as well).

 ![FaucetPage](/.gitbook/assets/user/5FaucetPage.png)

 ![FaucetPopup](/.gitbook/assets/user/6FaucetPopup.png)

+### Step 9

-9. Congrats!
+Congrats!
 Your deposit transaction will be verified & completed in a minute or two - and that's it!

 ![Pending](/.gitbook/assets/user/7Pending.png)
 ![Estimated](/.gitbook/assets/user/8Estimated.png)